shrutirij/ocr-post-correction/firstpass.md

 The steps for creating the dataset are:

-:pushpin: Select the subset of pages that will be manually corrected and used for training.
+* Select the subset of pages that will be manually corrected and used for training.
 The remaining uncorrected pages will be used for pretraining the model.

-:pushpin: Divide the first pass OCR outputs of `src1` (and `src2` for multisource) as `corrected` and `uncorrected` based on the pages selected for manual annotation: see `sample_dataset/text_outputs` for an example.
+* Divide the first pass OCR outputs of `src1` (and `src2` for multisource) as `corrected` and `uncorrected` based on the pages selected for manual annotation: see `sample_dataset/text_outputs` for an example.

-:pushpin: Manually transcribe the pages and add the transcriptions `corrected/tgt`.
+* Manually transcribe the pages and add the transcriptions `corrected/tgt`.
 Ensure that the first pass OCR outputs and the manual transcriptions are aligned at **sentence-level** or **paragraph-level**.
 The text files should contain one sentence/paragraph per line: see `sample_dataset/text_outputs/corrected`.
 Annotation tools like [From The Page](https://fromthepage.com) can make this process easier.

-:pushpin: If `src2` exists, also align the first pass OCR of `src2` at the sentence/paragraph-level with respect to `src1`.
+* If `src2` exists, also align the first pass OCR of `src2` at the sentence/paragraph-level with respect to `src1`.
 Note that `src2` **does not need** to be manually corrected, only aligned.

-:pushpin: For the `uncorrected` first pass OCR, for a single-source model, simply split the text at the sentence-level to have one sentence per line.
+* For the `uncorrected` first pass OCR, for a single-source model, simply split the text at the sentence-level to have one sentence per line.
 For multisource, use a sentence aligner like [YASA](https://github.com/anoidgit/yasa) to automatically align the text.

-:pushpin: After alignment and annotation, all files corresponding to the same page (`src1`, `src2`, `tgt`) should have the same number of lines.
+* After alignment and annotation, all files corresponding to the same page (`src1`, `src2`, `tgt`) should have the same number of lines.

-:pushpin: See `sample_dataset/text_outputs` for an example of aligned and annotated text created after all the steps above.
+* See `sample_dataset/text_outputs` for an example of aligned and annotated text created after all the steps above.

-:pushpin: Finally, run the `prepare_data` script to format the data as pretraining, training, development, and test sets.
+* Finally, run the `prepare_data` script to format the data as pretraining, training, development, and test sets.
 Exclude the `src2` parameters for a single-source dataset.
 These will be used to train models and run experiments.

 ```
 python utils/prepare_data.py  \